praj-bhatt/hyperspace/README.md

 This is a repository for a hyperspace gif for your GitHub ReadME.

-Follow the steps below to gwet your own banner:
+Follow the steps below to get your own banner:

 1) Fork this repository to get the code for yourself